A doctor may recommend several dietary supplements, including magnesium, vitamin C, or coenzyme Q10 (Co Q10), to help a person with arrhythmia.

 The typical person’s heart beats between 60 and 100 times per minute in a steady rhythm.
-When a person’s heart does not beat with a typical rhythm and speed, health experts call this an arrhythmia.
+When the heart does not beat with a typical rhythm and speed, health experts call this an arrhythmia.

-There are prescription medications people can use to treat arrhythmias, but an individual may also want to try an over-the-counter (OTC) supplement.
+People can use prescription medications to treat arrhythmias, but an individual may also want to try an over-the-counter (OTC) supplement.

-This article will examine supplement options, their benefits, potential side effects, how to take them, and which supplements to avoid.
+This article explains supplement options, their benefits, potential side effects, how to take them, and which ones to avoid.

 A bowl of vegetablesShare on Pinterest